 For Home Office data, we used the register of licensed employers from August 2024.
 This leaves out companies that committed a violation during our Jan 2020 - July 2024 reference period, but have lost their licence on or before the date we downloaded the register.
-Indeed, the Home Office stripped hundreds of employers of their licence in 2024.
-Similarly, it is important to note that companies can link subsidiaries and connected entities onto the same licence, and these will not be separately recorded in the Home Office register.
+Indeed, the Home Office stripped hundreds of employers of their licence in 2024.172 Similarly, it is important to note that companies can link subsidiaries and connected entities onto the same licence, and these will not be separately recorded in the Home Office register.
 For example, 'Bupa' has a license to sponsor workers, however Bupa group deliver care services and are registered with the CQC via a number of different subsidiaries e.g. Bupa Care Homes (CFH Care) Limited and Bupa Care Homes (ANS) Limited, which are presumably linked under the same licence.

-In most cases we have not presumed that the subsidiary is named on the licence, which has excluded a number of prominent companies such as Mitie Care and Custody, Minster Care Management Limited, and Hallmark Care Home subsidiaries with track records on Violation Tracker UK which are registered with the CQC but iv A wide range of healthcare providers are registered with the CQC.
-In addition to care homes there are dentists, hospitals, hospices and other providers of treatment.

-which are no entity is. ot specifically named in the Home Office regist er, although their parent
+In most cases we have not presumed that the subsidiary is named on the licence, which has excluded a number of prominent companies such as Mitie Care and Custody, Minster Care Management Limited, and Hallmark Care Home subsidiaries with track records on Violation Tracker UK which are registered with the CQC but which are not specifically named in the Home Office register, although their parent entity is.